A private sector response to improving services

 Helping businesses improve marketing strategies

 In an environment where many are unwilling to pay for sanitation, how can we promote safe services?
-In Bangladesh, WSUP is supporting businesses to better market and sell sanitation services to the poorest.
+WSUP’s work is helping build a stronger customer base for the private sector.

 Triggers for growing sanitation businesses